Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/CPP Stuff/2022-05-08-cpp-template.md

 the main function is using specifically `LinkedListNode<int>` constructor and destructor.

-So during linking stage, the linker will try to find this definition while no such constructor exists in the relocatable object file.
-So an unreference definition error will be raised by linker.
+So during the linking stage, the linker will try to find this definition while no such constructor exists in the relocatable object file.
+So an unreferenced definition error will be raised by the linker.

 # Solution

 ## 1. Explicitly Define Template Implementation

-One solution to the problem mentioned above is listing all the possible implementation of the template at the end of `LinkedListNode.cpp` file [^3].
+One solution to the problem mentioned above is listing all the possible implementations of the template at the end of `LinkedListNode.cpp` file [^3].

 ```c++
 // "LinkedListNode.cpp"